 I shall be participating in…

-I will be covering Clara Bow in Hula.
+I will be covering Max Linder in Max Learns to Skate (1907).

 Founded by Fritzi Kramer, Movies Silently's mission is to make silent film fun and accessible with reviews, articles, animated GIF and daily updates.